 Senior Director, Program Development

-Erik Bansleben leads strategic program development within academic partnerships, as well as manages Continuum College partnerships outside the university.
-His past work has included the development of many certificate and degree programs for and leading a team of directors and program managers administering both credit and noncredit programs.
-Prior to joining the UW, he was a database consultant focusing on the public sector and also taught hundreds of workshops and courses for Duke University Continuing Studies.
-Bansleben holds a master’s in information technology as well as a master’s and Ph.D. in Germanics, all from the University of North Carolina at Chapel Hill.
+Before joining the UW, he was a database consultant and taught hundreds of workshops and courses for Duke University Continuing Studies.
+Bansleben holds a master’s in information science and a master’s and Ph.D. in Germanics, all from the University of North Carolina at Chapel Hill.

 Kim Mapes is executive assistant to the vice provost and assistant vice provost.
 In addition to ensuring their efficiency and productivity, she fosters an atmosphere that allows everyone at Continuum College to do their best work.

 She's the lead for UWC²'s internal communications, has a passion for advancing Continuum College's diversity, equity and inclusion strategy, and is a true believer in lifelong learning.
 She says, "I’ve always said I’d love my profession to be going to school for the rest of my life – I can’t believe I’m lucky enough to work in a place with the mission to make that possible.”